Reasons why you can’t do pull-ups (or ride a bike)

 Ok, so I wasn’t planning on keeping up with the bike analogy, but it’s working so far so why not?
 When you’re biking you have two pedals and you use BOTH of your legs to push BOTH of the pedals, so why not do the same with pull-ups?

 There isn’t just one set of muscles that lift you up, there are many.
-We all know that your back is the main contributor, but pull-ups even get your biceps, shoulders, and chest working a little bit.
+We all know that your back is the main contributor, but pull-ups even target your biceps, shoulders, and chest.
 Not using these muscles is just as silly as biking to work with one leg.

-The easiest way to engage some of these other muscles is to do pull-ups with your palms facing you, and your hands about shoulder width apart.
+The easiest way to engage some of these other muscle groups is to do pull-ups with your palms facing you, and your hands about shoulder width apart.
 This lets your biceps lift some of the load off your back, letting you see improvement quicker.

 It’s the same with your pull-up goals.
+Most of the time, the inability to do a pull-up has everything to do with your form.
 You need to take it slow and do it right rather than just pushing and seeing how fast you can get to 5 pull-ups with horrible form.

 So how do you do pull-ups the “right way?”